-A faculty member may be suspended or assigned to other duties in lieu of suspension pending the final outcome of the dismissal proceedings if, and only if, such action is deemed necessary to protect the faculty member, other members of the University community, or institutional property or processes from immediate harm.
+A faculty member may be suspended or assigned to other duties in lieu of suspension pending the ﬁnal outcome of the dismissal proceedings if, and only if, such action is deemed necessary to protect the faculty member, other members of the University community, or institutional property or processes from immediate harm.
 A decision regarding such interim suspension is to be made by the Provost.
-The faculty member may appeal an interim suspension to the President, whose decision will be final.
+The faculty member may appeal an interim suspension to the President, whose decision will be ﬁnal.
 Ordinarily, salary will continue during such an interim suspension.

-7.14.3Sanctions Other Than Dismissal
+7.13.3.Sanctions Other Than Dismissal

-7.14.3.1Other Major Sanctions
+7.13.3.1.Other Major Sanctions

-If a department chair or dean believes that the conduct of a faculty member may not justify dismissal under the standards set forth above but is sufficiently grave to warrant suspension from employment without pay for a period of one month or more or reduction in salary, formal proceedings may be instituted seeking such action.
+If a department chair or dean believes that the conduct of a faculty member may not justify dismissal under the standards set forth above but is sufﬁciently grave to warrant suspension from employment without pay for a period of one month or more or reduction in salary, formal proceedings may be instituted seeking such action.
 The procedures set forth in Section 7.14.2 will govern such a proceeding.
 In the statement of charges, the faculty member should be informed that the proceedings may result in major sanctions, including dismissal.

-7.14.3.2Minor Sanctions
+7.13.3.2.Minor Sanctions

 Disciplinary action involving sanctions less severe than dismissal, suspension without pay for one month or more, or reduction in salary may also be imposed.
 Such minor sanctions may include, without limitation, an oral warning, a letter of reprimand, a revised work assignment, a suspension with pay or a suspension without pay for less than one month, the denial of a merit salary increase, etc. Such actions are within the authority of a department chair and/or dean, except that any suspension may only be imposed by the Provost.

-Imposition of a minor disciplinary sanction will occur only for adequate cause, which may include any conduct or performance problem adversely affecting the fitness of the faculty member to function in the role of teacher, researcher, or colleague in an academic community, such as professional or personal misconduct; failure, without adequate justification and whether due to incompetence or refusal, to perform academic duties in accordance with generally accepted norms; conviction of a crime; violations of other law or of University policy; etc.
+Imposition of a minor disciplinary sanction will occur only for adequate cause, which may include any conduct or performance problem adversely affecting the ﬁtness of the faculty member to function in the role of teacher, researcher, or colleague in an academic community, such as professional or personal misconduct; failure, without adequate justiﬁcation and whether due to incompetence or refusal, to perform academic duties in accordance with generally accepted norms; conviction of a serious crime; violations of other law or of University policy; etc.

 Procedurally, the faculty member will be given notice of the charge and the intent of the administrator to impose a minor sanction and thereafter will be allowed an opportunity to present a defense to the administrator.
 The administrator will conduct an investigation and review of the relevant circumstances as may be necessary to determine the validity and assess the seriousness of the charge.